mtumilowicz/rust-rocket-workshop/README.txt

                     fn do_something<T: Foo>(x: T) { ... } // compiler will create a special version for both u8 and String, and then replace the call sites
                     // fn some_function(foo: impl Trait) { ... } // equivalent to above, can be handy when one type for param

-                    fn main() {
-                        let x = 5u8;
-                        let y = "Hello".to_string();

-                        do_something(x);
-                        do_something(y);
-                    }
                     ```
             * upsides: allowing for inlining and hence usually higher performance
             * downsides: code bloat due to many copies of the same function existing in the binary, one for each type
-        * dynamic
-            * use case: trait object
-                * trait objects are normal values that store a value of any type that implements the given trait
-                    * type can only be known at runtime
-                    * example: `&Foo` or `Box<Foo>`
-            * upsides: less code bloat (trait object is not specialised to each of the types)
-            * downsides
-                * slower virtual function calls
-                * inhibiting any chance of inlining and related optimisations
-* used to add extensions methods to existing types (even built-in like str and bool)
+* used to add extensions methods to existing types (even built-in like `str` and `bool`)
     * example
         ```
         impl<W: Write> WriteHtml for W { ... } // extension trait for Write trait